 PhD Opportunities

-There are many opportunities for suitably-qualified students to do a PhD degree in Meteorology, Atmospheric Physics or Atmospheric Chemistry at universities in the UK.
-Brief details and links to Departmental websites for some of these are given below.
+There are many opportunities for suitably-qualified students to do a PhD degree in Meteorology, Atmospheric Physics, Atmospheric Chemistry, Physical Oceanography, Climate Science or related disciplines at Universities in the UK.
+Brief details and links to Departmental and Doctoral Training Partnership (DTP) websites for some of these are given below.

 Research opportunities are also posted on the RMetS Jobs Board.